 Run on the Rio Grande River

-In late January, the small town of Alamosa puts on a winter weekend festival called the Rio Frio Ice Fest where every year there is an ice carving contest, a polar plunge, a fire and ice bonfire, and the popular Rio Frio 5K.
-But this isn’t your normal 5k, this race takes place on the Rio Grande River.
+In late January, the small town of Alamosa hosts a winter weekend festival called the Rio Frio Ice Fest, featuring an annual ice carving contest, a polar plunge, a fire-and-ice bonfire, and the popular Rio Frio 5K.
+But this isn’t your normal 5k; this race takes place on the Rio Grande River.
 Yes, that’s right, participants lace up their running shoes, grab their hats and gloves, and run on the iced-over, snow-packed river.

-The Rio Grande River runs through the center of town with beautiful distant views of Blanca Peak and surrounding mountains.
-The river banks are filled with tall cattails and other vegetation that make for a great place to spot wildlife such as deer and waterfowl.
-If you aren’t into running on the ice, there is a nice wide, gravel trail that runs alongside the river, perfect for a beautiful walk on a sunny winter day.
+The Rio Grande River runs through the center of town with beautiful distant views of Blanca Peak and the surrounding mountains.
+The riverbanks are lined with tall cattails and other vegetation, making for a great place to spot wildlife such as deer and waterfowl.
+If you aren’t into running on the ice, there is a nice, wide, gravel trail that runs alongside the river, perfect for a beautiful walk on a sunny winter day.